 To this end the Association works closely with all local communities in assessing needs and delivering appropriate housing solutions in what is, predominantly, a very specialised rural market.

-The Association is mindful of the fact that its tenants are mostly either on very low incomes or dependent on benefits and that almost 50% of them will be affected by the incoming changes in welfare benefits.
-It is therefore keen to keep rental charges at affordable levels.
+The Association is mindful of the fact that its tenants are mostly either on very low incomes or dependent on benefits and that a significant number of them will be affected by the incoming changes in welfare benefits.
+The Association is keen to keep rental charges at affordable levels.
 Fuel poverty is a growing concern in NI and the Association has always worked to provide the most cost effective means of heating thus its officers continue to provide detailed advice to tenants on insulation and energy efficiency measures in their homes.

 The Rural Housing Association’s purpose is presented as follows: